noerjeffries/START-HERE/README.md

 Welcome to the WorldBrain project and great that you are also interested in improving the quality of humanity's greatest invention, the internet. :tada: :+1:

-This Repo is all about coordinating people to answer 3 questions:
+This Repo is all about coordinating people in their efforts to find the right ressources to inform themselves and to know where they can contribute best to the development of WorldBrain.

- 1. What is the vision and long-, medium- and short-term road map?
- 2. Where can I contribute the best?
- 3. Where can I send feedback to improve onboarding and documentation? [(Please add your suggestions to the issue tracker here)](https://github.com/WorldBrain/START-HERE/issues).
+For any improvement suggestions for documentation and onboarding, please [(add an issue to this repo)](https://github.com/WorldBrain/START-HERE/issues).

 ## Table of content: